jasonkarns/packfiles/README.md

 # packfiles

-A tiny cli utility to list the files npm will include in its published tarball.
+npm goggles for your package: see what files npm sees &ndash; tiny cli utility to list the files npm will include in its published tarball.

 ## usage